-"Acquired Building" means a structure acquired by the Authority Having Jurisdiction from a property owner for the purpose of conducting live fire training evolutions.
+"Acquired Building building" means a structure acquired, purchased, or fabricated by the Authority Having Jurisdiction from a property owner authority having jurisdiction for the purpose of conducting live fire training evolutions.

-"Authority Having Jurisdiction" The "Authority Having Jurisdiction" for the purpose of live fire training is the fire chief.
+"Authority Having Jurisdiction" The "Authority Having Jurisdiction" having jurisdiction" means, for the purpose of live fire training training, is the fire chief.